+Sr. No. Particulars of Lender Nature of Loan EMI Amount (In Rs Lakhs) Mode of Repayment Interest Type Rate of Interest Maturity Date

+1 NIIF IFL Non Structured Monthly Fixed interest 5- year NIIF IFL Maturity Date:

+Convertible monthly instalment benchmark rate Nov'2025

+Debenture installment ending from prevailing on the

+in Dec'2025 November' date of

+2016 disbursement

+plus spread

+2 IDFC First Bank Limited-1 Term Loan Structured Monthly Variable MCLR(1 year)+ Maturity Date:

+monthly Instalment Interest Spread Dec'2025

+installment ending from June'

+in Dec'2025 2015

+3 IDFC First Bank Limited-2 Term Loan Structured Monthly Variable MCLR(1 year) + Maturity Date:

+IDI O I II St Dui IK Elli III Cu-2 Tomi Loan monthly Instalment Interest Spread May'2026

-Sr. No. Particulars of Lender Nature of Loan EMI Amount (In Rs Lakh) Mode of Repayment Interest Type Rate of Interest Maturity Date 1 NIIF IFL Non Structured Monthly Fixed interest 5- year NIIF IFL Maturity Date: Convertible monthly instalment benchmark Nov'2025 Debenture installment from rate prevailing ending in November' on the date of Dec'2025 2016 disbursement plus spread 2 IDFC First Bank Limited-1 Term Loan Structured Monthly Variable MCLR( 1 year) Maturity Date: monthly Instalment Interest + Spread Dec'2025 installment from June' ending in 2015 Dec'2025 3 IDFC First Bank Limited-2 Term Loan Structured Monthly Variable MCLR( 1 year) Maturity Date: monthly Instalment Interest + Spread June'2026 installment from June' ending in 2022 June'2026 Nature of Security The Term Loans are secured as a First charge by v way of hypoticati on of entire mov able asset of the Company , both present and fu iture , including movable plant and machinery a and all movable assets both pres sent and future except project a issets (as define d under Concess sion Agreement) and except thos e acquired out o f free cash flow of the Company and being inform ed from time to time to lenders.
-A first charge o n all accounts of f the Company ir ncluding Escrow a account and Sub account includir ng but not limite ed to Major Ma intenance reserv ve, debt Service reserve and any other reserve an d Other bank ac count fo the Con npany.
+installment ending from June'

+in June'2026 2022

+Nature of Security The Term Loans are secured as a First charge by way of hypotication of entire movable asset of the Company, both present and future, including movable plant and machinery and all movable assets both present and future except project assets (as defined under Concession Agreement) and except those acquired out of free cash flow of the Company and being informed from time to time to lenders.
+A first charge on all accounts of the Company including Escrow account and Sub account including but not limited to Major Maintenance reserve, debt Service reserve and any other reserve and Other bank account fo the Company.